 As a translator, you purchased a dozen or so dictionaries and you’d go totally nuts searching for words only to find out that many English words were not included back then in Spanish dictionaries.
-There was no internet at that time and we didn’t have translation memory tools.
+There was no internet at the time and we didn’t have translation memory tools.
 We worked with floppy discs, 12” monitors and if you were a techno geek, you’d be fortunate enough to have a 40Gb hard drive.
 If the developer sent you a text editor to use for your translation, it didn’t accept all of the Spanish accents or special characters (that’s right, no “ñ”, so instead of writing “año” (year) you were sometimes forced to write “ano” which is literally an ass hole in English… so the year 1795 would read something like: in the year of the asshole 1795! or 1795 asshole!).
 These text editors did not include spell checks or grammar checks.
 Regarding dubbing, we didn’t dub simply because the audio files would not fit on a diskette!
 LucasArts for example would send me builds via an international courier.
 The builds included my Spanish translations completed at the time of the build, so I could play sections of the game in Spanish and correct errors.
 It was basic testing but sufficient for that period in time.
 Strict confidentiality agreements have always existed in this industry and we abide by them.

 You translated many games during that time which are now legendary.
 Were you aware back then that you were a pioneer?
 Did you imagine at the time that the video games industry would grow so much?

 I knew from the very beginning that I was a pioneer in video game localizations and the industry would grow… but I never imagined it would grow so much!